ncsa/bw-new-user-training/setup.md

 ## macOS and Mac OS X

-macOS and Mac OS X users should install [X Quartz](https://www.xquartz.org/)
+macOS and Mac OS X users should install [X Quartz](https://www.xquartz.org/).

+Your terminal applications is located at `/Applications/Utilities/Terminal.app`

 ## Windows